 MU: 26:05 That Whole30 is not some miserable deprive diet, but you also want to bring something that is Hardy enough that it would tide you over in case there is nothing else there for you to eat and bonus.
 If you know that family or friends are a little bit skeptical of this crazy Whole30 diet you’re on, I’m making quotey fingers all over the place.
 Pick something that looks familiar enough that they’re not even going to notice that you happen to bring a Whole30 version.
 We have a number of these kinds of recipes in the Whole30 Friends and Family.
 Here are some of my favorite picks.
 If it’s a barbecue or outside cookout type of event, you could bring the chicken burgers and the pina colada Cole slaw from the kid friendly dinner.
 Burgers and coleslaw.
 Totally normal.
 This happens to be a really cool Whole30 take.

 MU: 26:53 If it’s a family event on a Sunday where people are watching other people throw or kick or catch a ball, you could bring the bacon wrapped turkey jalapeno poppers or the lime garlic hot wings with green chili sauce.
 Both of those are from the game day menu.
 And for any potluck you could show up with the green chili pulled pork and the smoky roasted cauliflower garlic dip from church picnic and everyone would be psyched.
-And if you want to be really inclusive, you can bring chopped veggies and tortilla chips to dip in the dip as long as there’s an option there that is Whole30 compliant and that fills you up in case there’s nothing else you can eat, you are winning.
+And if you want to be really inclusive, you can bring chopped veggies and tortilla chips to dip in the dip as long as there’s an option there that is Whole30 compatible and that fills you up in case there’s nothing else you can eat, you are winning.
 Going back to the idea of having conversations though, sometimes you will be stuck in a situation where your only option is breaking the Whole30 to eat something that someone made specifically for you and turning it down and hurting someone’s feelings.

 MU: 27:51 This happens the most often with really close family members, and I’m gonna say like moms and mother-in-law’s the most and it’s not the easiest situation to be in.
 What you have to evaluate here for yourself is what is more important to you, holding to your Whole30 commitment and just being really Frank and personal and transparent with the person as to why you are turning down their beloved whatever dish it is or are you just not willing to accept the consequences of hurting their feelings to such a degree, and I can’t answer that for you and I don’t think there’s a one size fits all.
 I will say this.
 However, if holding to your Whole30 commitment is really important to you for whatever reason, maybe it’s because you don’t want to break another promise to yourself.
 Maybe it’s because you’re seeing such tremendous benefit from the Whole30 and you really don’t want to slow that momentum or take the risk that something you’re going to reintroduce early is going to have a negative impact.